FarronF/limerick-council-meetings/meetings/2018/04/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 29th March 2018.md

 They agreed that clarification should be sought as to what options were open and available

-to the Members when dealing with a Part 8 application.--- 4
+to the Members when dealing with a Part 8 application.
+---
+4

  **Historic Towns Initiative 2018**